Preygle/bgrm-NonCUDA-GPUs/README.md

 #### `bgrm_onnx.py`

-This script uses the ONNX runtime for high-performance inference.
+This script uses the ONNX runtime with DirectML for high-performance, GPU-accelerated inference.
+The cool part?
+You don't need a CUDA or ROCm-supported GPU!
+This was tested and confirmed working on an AMD Radeon RX 6700M GPU, making background removal accessible on a wider range of hardware.
 It's a great option if you need to process a lot of images quickly.

 ```bash
 python bgrm_onnx.py